I sent a message to Hawking on his birthday. Not my fault he couldn’t read it.

 It’s a shockingly evil proposition.
 Basically, you’d be annihilating the universe, and building a past version from it’s corpse.
 I can see how someone who’s lost everything might be tempted to try it, but that doesn’t make it less horrible.

 Luckily, it’s not that simple.
 The body autonomy protocols of the other Space Gods would protect them from casual obliteration.
-They could extend a weaker version of this protection to vast swaths of spacetime.
+They could extend a weaker version of this protection over vast swaths of spacetime.
 It wouldn’t be enough to stop a focused attack on a particular person or planet, but it could easily stop some asshole from erasing whole galaxies.

 That’s where we are.
 We can go back in time, but only if most Space Gods agree to do so.
 So far, most don’t.
 But, there’s more Space Gods everyday, and Halfmen are working hard to pre-persuade the incipient newbies.